Intersection theory and Chern classes on normal varieties: Intersection theory on normal varieties

 \section{Intersection theory on normal varieties}

 Let $X$ be a normal projective variety of dimension $n$ defined over an algebraically closed field $k$.
-If $D$ is a Weil divisor on $X$ then we write $[\cO_D]$ for the class of $\cO_X-\cO _X(-D)$ in $K(X)$.
-We also write $N^1(X)$ for the group of line bundles on $X$ modulo numerical equivalence.
-By the N\'eron--Severi theorem of the base, $N^1(X)$ is finitely generated free $\ZZ$-module.
+We write $N^1(X)$ for the group of line bundles on $X$ modulo numerical equivalence.
+By the N\'eron--Severi theorem of the base, $N^1(X)$ is a finitely generated free $\ZZ$-module.